Smash powers and traces on parametrized spectra: An application of rigidity: Structures on the point-set bicategory

 \end{itemize} \end{proof}

 We have now finished giving the more familiar structure exhibited by the bicategory $\Osp^c/\Top$.
 For readers primarily interested in the technique of proof, it may make sense to skip ahead to \cref{descend} for the discussion of the descent of this structure to the homotopy category.
-The remainder of this section describes extensive additional structure that the bicategory $\Osp^c/\Top$ enjoys.
-This structure is used in \cite{mp1}.
+The remainder of this section describes the extensive additional structure that the bicategory $\Osp^c/\Top$ enjoys, and which is used in \cite{mp1} to construct periodic-point invariants.